AubinABADIE/LearnTogether/README.md

  *Usage*:  `#DELETEROOM {mess}`

  ### \#CREATEDCOURSE
-The server responds to a #CREATECOURSE injonction from the client by sending this.
+The server responds to a #CREATECOURSE injunction from the client by sending this.
 Arguments :
 - mess : String with the result of the action.